ouqiyang/MLCMS_Fin/README.md

 First, change to the project root directory.
-For building the environment, first run:
+For building the environment, run:

     pip install -r code/requirements.txt